-The Investment Management Agreement dated 6 October 2017 between the Manager and the Investment Manager (the "Investment Management Agreement") provides that in the absence of negligence, wilful default, fraud or bad faith, neither the Investment Manager nor any of its directors, officers, employees or agents shall be liable for any loss or damage arising out of its performance of its obligations and duties under the Agreement.
-Under the Investment Management Agreement, in no circumstances shall the Investment Manager be liable for special, indirect or consequential damages, or for lost profits or loss of business, arising out of or in connection with the performance of its duties, or the exercise of its powers, under the Investment Management Agreement.
-The Manager is obliged under the Investment Management Agreement to indemnify the Investment Manager from and against any and all claims, actions, proceedings, damages, losses, liabilities, costs and expenses (including legal fees and expenses) directly or indirectly suffered or incurred by the Investment Manager in connection with the performance of its duties and/or the exercise of its powers under the Investment Manager in Kanagement Agreement, in the absence of any negligence, wilful default, bad faith or fraud.
+The Investment Management Agreement dated 13 February 2018 between the Manager and GLGLLC (the "Investment Management Agreement") provides that in the absence of negligence, wilful default, fraudor bad faith, neither GLG LLC nor any of its directors, officers, employees or agents shall be liable for anyloss or damage arising out of its performance of its obligations and duties under the Agreement.
+Under the Investment Management Agreement, in no circumstances shall GLG LLC be liable for special, indirect or consequential damages, or for lost profits or loss of business, arising out of or in connection with the performance of its duties, or the exercise of its powers, under the Investment Management Agreement.
+The Manager is obliged under the Investment Management Agreement to indemnify GLG LLC from and against any and all claims, actions, proceedings, damages, losses, liabilities, costs and expenses (including legal fees and expenses) directly or indirectly suffered or incurred by GLG LLC in connection with the performance of its duties and/or the exercise of its powers under the Investment Management Agreement, in the absence of any negligence, wilful default, bad faith or fraud.

-Under the Investment Management Agreement, the Investment Manager is entitled to delegate or subcontract all or any of its functions, powers, discretions, duties and obligations to any person approved by the Manager and in accordance with the requirements of the Central Bank, provided that such delegation or sub-contract shall terminate automatically on the termination of the Investment Management Agreement and provided further that the Investment Manager shall remain responsible and liable for any acts or omissions of any such delegate as if such acts or omissions were those of the Investment Manager.
-The fees payable to any such delegate will be paid by the Investment Manager out of its own fees.
+Under the Investment Management Agreement, GLG LLC is entitled to delegate or sub-contractalloranyof its functions, powers, discretions, duties and obligations to any person approved by the Manager and with the prior approval of the Central Bank, provided that such delegation or sub-contract shall terminate automatically on the termination of the Investment Management Agreement and provided further that GLG LLC shall remain responsible and liable for any acts or omissions of any such delegate as if such acts or omissions were those of GLG LLC.
+GLG LLC will pay the fees of any such person so approved.
+Details of any entity to which investment management responsibilities are delegated will be provided to Shareholders on request and will be disclosed in the periodic reports of the Company.

-The appointment of the Investment Manager under the Investment Management Agreement is not exclusive and the Manager is entitled to appoint other persons to manage the assets of the Company, or to provide investment advice to the Company.
+The appointment of GLG LLC under the Investment Management Agreement is not exclusive and the Manager is entitled to appoint other persons to manage the assets of the Company, or of any Portfolio, or to provide investment advice to the Company.